The Jetset Society performing as a live band at a ball in Vienna

 Compact setup

-For smaller balls or limited stage space, a compact live band can be useful when the focus is elegant sound and controlled volume.
+For smaller balls or tight stage space, a compact live band works well when the focus is elegant sound and controlled volume.

 Medium lineup

-For many school balls, graduation balls and association balls, a medium lineup offers a good balance of live impact, flexibility and budget.
+For many school balls, graduation balls and association balls, a medium lineup offers a good balance of live energy, flexibility and budget.

 Large live band

-For large balls, gala balls or representative events, additional voices, horns and instruments create more musical depth and show impact.
+For large balls, gala balls or high-profile events, additional vocalists, horns and instruments create more musical depth and show impact.

 More guidance is available on the lineups page.
-The final recommendation always depends on venue, stage, guest numbers and schedule.
+The final recommendation always depends on venue, stage, guest count and schedule.

 Stage, sound and lighting for balls